 Mulling Spices for Cider

 When you mull cranberry cider, you fortify the drink with fragrant and aromatic spices.
-As you let your pot of cider simmer slowly on the stove, these spices will release their volatile oils - infusing your cider with deep, resonant flavor.
+As you let your pot of cider simmer slowly on the stove, these spices will release their volatile oils - infusing your cider with a deep, resonant flavor.

 In addition, mulling spices also support digestion which makes mulled cider a perfect companion for heavy winter meals.
 And many mulling spices are warming, carminative herbs.
 Herbalists traditionally use them to ignite digestive fire and to ease digestive discomfort like gassiness or bloating after meals.